dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

   <fanout-protocol-sandbox nodes="20" degree="4" subscribers="19" messages="1" msgSize="32" intervalMs="0" streamRxDelayMs="1000" seed="1"></fanout-protocol-sandbox>
 </div>

-## What you’re seeing
+### What you're seeing

-### 1) Tree push (economical, but needs repair)
-In a tree overlay, each node forwards to a bounded number of children.
-If the tree is well formed, a single publish uses close to **N - 1** payload transmissions (roughly one per subscriber).
-This is what makes “1 publisher to 1,000,000 subscribers” possible in principle.
+This is the core reason "1 publisher to 1,000,000 subscribers" is plausible in principle.
+If each peer only forwards to a few children, you do not melt the whole network just because the audience is huge.

 The catch is reliability.
-Trees break under churn and packet loss.
-The common state of the art pattern is not “tree only”, it is “tree push plus bounded repair”.
-Plumtree is the classic example of this style.
-It uses:
+Trees break under churn and loss.
+The state of the art pattern is not "tree only", it is "tree push plus bounded repair":
-- eager push along the tree for efficiency, and
+- deliver eagerly along the tree for efficiency, and
-- local recovery mechanisms so one broken edge does not break delivery.
+- repair locally so one broken edge does not break delivery.
 [1]

-### 2) Subscribe/setup traffic (control plane)
-If you switch **Flow capture → Include setup + subscribe** and **Subscribe model → Real subscribe**, you’ll see extra traffic *before* the first publish: peers announce interest and the writer learns enough routes to deliver beyond the first hop.
-This is where “subscribe gossip exploding” can appear: as the audience grows, the overhead of “who is interested in what?” can grow faster than the payload.

-If you just want to study delivery, keep **Preseed (no subscribe gossip)** enabled.
-It skips the setup chatter so the visual flow mostly represents the publish data plane.

-### Background: mesh gossip (reference model)
-This sandbox does not provide a FloodSub/Gossipsub toggle.
-It always runs the TopicControlPlane path over in-memory transport.
-We still reference mesh gossip because it is the common baseline in the literature: forwards are often closer to “per edge” than “per subscriber”, which can be robust but expensive at very large audience sizes.
+What to play with:
+- Try increasing `nodes` and keep `degree` bounded.
+Watch whether one publish lights up a small set of edges (tree-like) or lots of edges (mesh-like).
+- Switch `Flow capture` to include setup and see how much traffic happens before the first publish.
+- Keep `Preseed (no subscribe gossip)` if you only want to study the pure delivery pattern.

+If you notice that nodes receive the same payload more than once, that is not automatically "wrong".
+Redundancy is a dial:
+- too little redundancy and a single broken edge can drop delivery,
+- too much redundancy and you throttle yourself with repeated forwarding.

+Fanout Trees are designed so that redundancy stays bounded.
+The goal is not perfect delivery in the face of arbitrary failures, it is predictable delivery cost and predictable recovery behavior.

-## Network formation (join + capacity)
+## Demo 2: Network formation (join + capacity)

 Delivery is only half the story.
-To scale, you also need a join process that:
+Large networks need a join process that:
-- converges quickly without global membership knowledge, and
+- converges without everyone knowing everyone, and
-- respects per-node capacity (so “bootstrap/root is full” does not melt the system).
+- respects per-node capacity (so the bootstrap node does not get crushed).

 This sandbox visualizes **real FanoutTree join** over the same in-memory transport.